How to release junixsocket

 cd junixsocket

-mvn clean install -Pstrict
+mvn clean install -Dstrict

 The platform-dependent nar files should now be available in the local maven repository cache.